w8rbt/oathgen/readme.txt

 Generate a seven digit HMAC-SHA1 HOTP.
-Here we override TOTP by specifying (-hotp) and the secret is stored in a file (-f) rather than passed on the command line.
+Here we override TOTP by specifying (-hotp) and the secret is stored in a file (-f) rather than passed on the command line as an argument.
 We also pass the HOTP count (-c 1).

     oathgen -s /home/user/.oathgen/hex_test_secret.txt -f -l 7 -c 1 -hotp -hex